 See all reports about Biogeography of Argentina >>

 Argentine Chaco Domain

-The Pre-Puna Province encompasses the provinces of Jujuy, Salta, Tucumán, Catamarca and La Rioja.
+The Pre-Puna Province that belongs to the Chaco Domain encompasses the provinces of Jujuy, Salta, Tucumán, Catamarca and La Rioja.

 Warm and dry, with exclusively summer rainfalls which do not exceed the 200 mm (7.87 inches) per year.

 Mountain sides and quebradas, with rocky or sandy soils which are very much loose and immature.

 It is generally shrubby, low and scattered, but cardón covered areas and bromeliad cushions can also be found.

 Shrubby steppe: It seems to be the most outstanding community, with prevailing gramineous and cactaceous legumes and it is found on soft slopes.